Sigma-Ratings/api-docs/source/index.html.md

 Sigma's Risk Scoring powers compliant commercial and financial relationships globally.
 It brings together over 60 proprietary financial crime-related risk indicators to derive entity risk scores from Sigma's database, which now includes 750 million companies, people and other legal entities.
 Calling the endpoint with an entity name returns a Sigma Risk Score for the specified entity.

-A Sigma Risk Score for an entity is calculated using different available data, these data points can be summarized as:
+A Sigma Risk Score for an entity is calculated using different available data points, these data points can be summarized as:

 1. Determining the highest risk indicator for each category.
 1. Aggregating the individual risk indicator scores for all categories.